Brian-Masse/CSC630/indpendent_work/pictogram-week1/README.md

 # COMPARISON - PICTOGRAM
 ### 12 - 9 - 21

-This is a pictogram comparing the highest growssing films from 1995 - 2021
+This is a pictogram comparing the highest grossing films from 1995 - 2021

 This was created with a simple python algorithm contained in ```pictogram-comparrison.py``` Below is a screenshot, however the pdf versionenables better zoom to truly appreciate the scale of this project!